-Partner Name and website where Details (including roles and responsibilities and capacity to engage with the project): (max 200 words) available: Department of Environment and Conservation of the PNG Ms Yvonne Tio, Government: This department is responsible for the implementation Acting Deputy Secretary PNG Department of Environment and Conservation www.dec.gov.pg/ of CBD and CITES treaties as well as for conservation areas and biodiversity conservation.
-The department will assist in developing conservation areas and will receive all conservation-related research results from the project which can inform government policy on biodiversity conservation, including compliance with the CBD.
-It already has a working collaboration with BRC, the project's principal partner in PNG.
+Partner Name and website where available: Details (including roles and responsibilities and engage with the project): (max 200 words) Department of Environment and Conservation Ms Yvonne Tio, Government: This department is responsible for the • Acting Deputy Secretary PNG Department of Environment and Conservation www.dec.gov.pg/ of CBD and CITES treaties as well as for conserva biodiversity conservation.
+The department will assist conservation areas and will receive all conservation-re- results from the project which can inform governm biodiversity conservation, including compliance with already has a working collaboration with BRC, the pro- partner in PNG. t in developing elated research nent policy on n the CBD.
+It Have you included a Letter of Support from this institution?
+Yes Yes